algolia/magento/_src/m1-indexing.md

 You can specify which attributes you want to be searchable in your Algolia indices.
 To configure searchable attributes navigate to the **System > Configuration > Algolia Search > Categories** tab.

 Here you can find a table of the attributes that you want to send to Algolia.
 For each attribute you can specify if the attribute is Searchable, Retrievable or Ordered.
 By default all attributes are set to be searched as Unordered.
 In general this value is better for relevance and we don’t recommend to change it without a specific reason.
-For more information about this setting and others please read [the official Algolia documentation](https://www.algolia.com/doc/?utm_medium=social-owned&utm_source=magento%20website&utm_campaign=docs).
+Go here for information about [Searchable Attributes](https://www.algolia.com/doc/guides/ranking/searchable-attributes/?utm_medium=social-owned&utm_source=magento%20website&utm_campaign=docs).

 <figure>
     <img src="../../../img/categories_attributes.png" class="img-responsive" alt="Categories attributes">
     <figcaption>Configuration of categories' searchable attributes</figcaption>
 </figure>

 There are 8 attributes that the extension indexes regardless of what is specified in the table above.
-Those attributes are:
+These attributes are not "searchable", but can be used for filtering, sorting, customizing ranking, and building your instant search results.
+These attributes are:

 <table>
   <tr>